 Ph.D., University of Chicago (1977)

-Professor Kuehn, who came to Clemson in 1981, is the department chair.
-He teaches courses in the Renaissance, the Reformation, and Medieval History, and is a specialist in the legal and social culture of Renaissance Italy.
+Professor Kuehn, who came to Clemson in 1981, teaches courses in the Renaissance, the Reformation, and Medieval History, and is a specialist in the legal and social culture of Renaissance Italy.
 His books include Illegitimacy in Renaissance Florence (2002), Law, Family, and Women (1991), and an edited collection, Time, Space, and Women’s Lives in Early Modern Europe (2001).

 In 2003, Professor Kuehn was awarded with a prestigious fellowship from the National Endowment for the Humanities, which he used to study repudiated inheritances in Renaissance Florence.
-His most recent book is Heirs, Kin, and Creditors in Renaissance Florence (2008), which was recently awarded the American Historical Association annual "Helen and Howard R. Marraro Prize" for the best work in any epoch of Italian history, Italian cultural history, or Italian-American relations.
+His book Heirs, Kin, and Creditors in Renaissance Florence (2008), won the American Historical Association annual "Helen and Howard R. Marraro Prize" for the best work in any epoch of Italian history, Italian cultural history, or Italian-American relations in 2009.
+Professor Kuehn's new book, Family and Gender in Renaissance Italy, 1300-1600 , is forthcoming.

 For Dr. Kuehn’s course syllabi, curriculum vitae, and other useful resources, please visit his webpage at http://people.clemson.edu/~tjkuehn/.